-An on-line video demonstrating the disassembly and reassembly of the Mark III pistol can be viewed by going to the "News & Resources" section, "Videos," and then "Ruger Tech Tips" at www.ruger.com.
+An on-line video demonstrating the disassembly and reassembly of the Mark III pistol can be viewed by going to www.ruger.com/resources/videos and then selecting "Ruger Tech Tips."

 Although RUGER® MARK IIITM pistols are designed to be disassembled and reassembled without the use of tools, some "tools" may be useful in the process, particularly when the pistols are new.
 Tools that may be useful include: (1) a soft rubber/plastic mallet; (2) a paper clip; and (3) a wooden dowel (1/8" - 1/4" diameter).